-

 Barnet Hospital Switchboard

-Referral into the service will be via the nurse navigator bleep 2190 via Barnet Hospital switchboard (see above), Monday to Friday 8am-8pm and Saturday to Sunday 8am-6pm.
+Referral into the service will be via the AAU Hub navigator phone on 020 3758 2077 (for healthcare professionals only) via Barnet Hospital switchboard (see above), Monday to Friday 8am-8pm and Saturday to Sunday 8am-6pm.

 When referring out of hours, phone the switchboard and ask for the medical registrar.